greermuldowney/greermuldowney-com/curatorial/_posts/2018-08-16-place-holder.md

 This regionally juried exhibition at Gallery 263 asks our community of New England: “How do each of us fit into this puzzle, and what is our relationship to our cities as artists?“

-Charles River water basin painted by Gallery263 Director Catherine Graffam.
+Charles River water basin painted by Gallery 263 Director Catherine Graffam.